Animal-Friendly Shopping Tips

 3. Start sleuthing

-If the brand of a product you’re considering purchasing is not on the Leaping Bunny list, call the toll-free number on the package or contact the company through their website and ask if their products or any of the ingredients used in their products are tested on animals at any stage in the manufacturing process.
+If a brand you’re considering is not on the Leaping Bunny list, call the toll-free number on the package or contact the company through their website and ask if their products or any of the ingredients used in their products are tested on animals at any stage in the manufacturing process.
 Also ask if the company sells its products in China, which requires animal testing of cosmetics.

 4. Get more businesses on board

 Help expand the number of companies that meet the Coalition for Consumer Information on Cosmetics* standard by asking them to join CCIC and certify their brand as cruelty-free.
 Download a sample letter for ideas on how to word your request, then call, write or email.
 Contact information can typically be found on the product itself or on the company's website.